matthouk/04-Stu_Group_Case_Study/README.md

 # JP Morgan Coin
 ## Sample Case Study
-### A small case study based off of questions provided and some answers
+### A small case study based off of questions provided and some answers.

 ---